himbeles/homebridge-kobold/README.md

 ## Configuration

 Add the following information to your config file.
-Change the values for email and password.
+Adapt the value for `token`.

 ### Simple